Abdualazem/disaster_response_pipeline/README.md

 ---

 **Tip:**
-Improving model fairness and performance for all categories may require experimenting with the above strategies and carefully analyzing your results.
+Improving model fairness and performance for all categories may require experimenting with the above strategies and carefully analysing your results.

 **Note:**
 The trained model file (`models/classifier.pkl`) is not included in this repository due to GitHub's file size limits.